 Dryer won’t dry:

-- Check the settings first – Avoid an embarrassing call by checking to make sure that your dryer is set to the proper settings for what you want to dry.
+- Check the settings first – One way to avoid an embarrassing call is to make sure that your dryer is set to the proper settings for what you want to dry.
 Many service calls can be avoided by checking to see if the dryer is set to “fluff air”—a non-heat setting.

 - Check the Vents – Another common cause of poor drying is a clogged lint filter.
 Check the vents to see if they are plugged or if dust and dirt has settled on them and blocked them.